 Of course, you should check the wet exhaust on your transom for the proper flow of cooling water each time you start the engine.
 You should check the impeller’s condition during Spring Commissioning and every 200 hours of operation.
 Correctly installed impellers may last for several years, but you should stick to a schedule of preventative instead of emergency maintenance.
 Just the same, an impeller will eventually fail while in operation, and usually at an inconvenient time.
 You should carry a spare onboard, since the impeller is one of the vital components of your engine’s cooling system.

 We carry impellers from several manufacturers, including Johnson Pump, Mercury Marine, Sierra and Jabsco.
-You can find Sierra parts using our Engine Parts Selector or Sierra’s Online Parts Interchange.
 There are several ways to determine the West Marine model number for a replacement Jabsco impeller:

 Use neoprene impellers for engine cooling, and for fresh and salt water transfer duties.
 Neoprene is suitable only for pumps where small amounts of oil or diesel fuel are present.

 Use nitrile impellers for bilge pumping and for transfer duties where water is heavily contaminated, for example by oil or diesel.
 For transferring diesel fuel, use a sliding vane pump like the Jabsco Vane Puppy or Groco Flo-Master.
 Ballast pumps, used on boats that tow wakeboarders, have unique requirements, needing to reverse direction and withstand systematic abuse.
 Polyurethane impellers are used in that application.